apache/db-jdo/README.txt

 'File System Service Provider, 1.2 Beta 3' and then unpack the downloaded zip.
  It includes the jars fscontext.jar and providerutil.jar.

-- jpox
+- JPOX
 The Reference Implementation for JDO 2.0 is JPOX.
 To run tck20 you must manually add the JPOX jar file and JPOX enhancer jar file to your local maven repository.
-Download both jars from http://www.jpox.org/docs/download.html and copy them to your local maven repository, changing the version number to "SNAPSHOT": cp jpox-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-SNAPSHOT.jar cp jpox-enhancer-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-enhancer-SNAPSHOT.jar
+Download both jars from http://www.jpox.org/docs/download.html and copy them to your local maven repository, changing the version number to "SNAPSHOT".
+You must also download the jpox plug-ins jpox-c3p0-<version>.jar and jpox-dbcp-<version>.jar for connection pooling. cp jpox-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-SNAPSHOT.jar cp jpox-enhancer-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-enhancer-SNAPSHOT.jar cp jpox-c3p0-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-c3p0-SNAPSHOT.jar cp jpox-dbcp-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-dbcp-SNAPSHOT.jar

+Finally, you must download c3p0-0.9.0-pre6.bin.zip, unzip it and copy c3p0-0.9.0-pre6.jar to $HOME/.maven/repository/c3p0/jars.

 - derby
 To use Derby as the datastore for tck20, download version 10.0.2.1 from